Campus Governance Structures

 Judicial Council: reports to the Faculty Assembly regarding interpretive decisions on the Faculty Constitution.

 Nominating Committee: prepares an annual slate of nominees for officers and for council adn committee positions.

-Parking Appeals Board: see the Campus Security section.
+Parking Appeals Board: see the Campus Security webpage.

 Personnel Council: advise the Presidenet on policies and procedures related to the College's administrative structure and functions.